vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 32 commits since the previous release, including 8 fixes.
+More than 35 commits since the previous release, including 9 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Wed Feb 14 01:56:30 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu Feb 15 01:56:37 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER